alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

     lockFor(entry).unlock();
 }
 {% endhighlight %}
-The resize procedure is almost same as before.
+The resize procedure is almost the same as before.
 The only difference is that we should acquire all locks before the resize and release all of them after the resize.

-We expect the fine-grained appraoch to outperform the coarse-grained one, let's measure it!
+We expect the fine-grained approach to outperform the coarse-grained one, let's measure it!

 ## Moment of Truth
 ---